bahaal-tech/bahaal-tech.github.io/hr/onboarding.md

 ### Day 30

 1. Fully onboarded within your role.
+2. Take a personality test (https://www.16personalities.com/)
+3. Add your readme (For Managers)

 Note that this is an overview, for specifics okease refer to team specific onboarding